 The analysis has two components, specific and general allowances.
 The specific allowance is for unconfirmed losses related to loans that are determined to be impaired.
 Impairment is measured by determining the present value of expected future cash flows or, for collateral-dependent loans, the fair value of the collateral, adjusted for market conditions and selling expenses.
 If the fair value of the loan is less than the loan's carrying value, a charge is recorded for the difference.
 The general allowance, which is for loans reviewed collectively, is determined by segregating the remaining loans by type of loan, risk weighting (if applicable) and payment history.
 We also analyze historical loss experience, delinquency trends, general economic conditions and geographic and industry concentrations.
 This analysis establishes historical loss percentages and qualitative factors that are applied to the loan groups to determine the amount of the allowance for loan losses necessary for loans that are reviewed collectively.
 The qualitative component is critical in determining the allowance for loan losses as certain trends may indicate the need for changes to the allowance for loan losses based on factors beyond the historical loss history.
 Not incorporating a qualitative component could misstate the allowance for loan losses.
 Actual loan losses may be significantly more than the allowances we have established which could result in a material negative effect on our financial results.
+Effective January 1, 2023, we will adopt the CECL standard for determining the amount of our allowance for credit losses, which may increase our allowance for loan and lease losses upon adoption and cause our historic allowance for loan and lease losses not to be indicative of how we will maintain our allowance for credit losses beginning January 1, 2023.
+Please see Note 1 - Nature of Operations, Principles of Consolidation, Use of Estimates and Summary of Significant Accounting Policies on page F-7 of the Consolidated Financial Statements for further details.

 Fair Value Measurements.
 The fair value of a financial instrument is defined as the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
 We estimate the fair value of a financial instrument and any related asset impairment using a variety of valuation methods.
 Where financial instruments are actively traded and have quoted market prices, quoted market prices are used for fair value.
 When the financial instruments are not actively traded, other observable market inputs, such as quoted prices of securities with similar characteristics, may be used, if available, to determine fair value.
 When observable market prices do not exist, we estimate fair value.
 These estimates are subjective in nature and imprecision in estimating these factors can impact the amount of gain or loss recorded.
-A more detailed description of the fair values measured at each level of the fair value hierarchy and the methodology utilized by the Bank can be found in Note 18 of the Financial Statements, "Fair Values of Financial Instruments."
+A more detailed description of the fair values measured at each level of the fair value hierarchy and the methodology utilized by the Bank can be found in Note 18 of the Consolidated Financial Statements, "Fair Values of Financial Instruments."

-Comparison of Financial Condition at December 31, 2020 and December 31, 2019
+Comparison of Financial Condition at December 31, 2021 and December 31, 2020

 Total Assets.
-Total assets decreased \$6.1 million, or 5.8%, to \$99.9 million at December 31, 2020 from \$106.0 million at December 31, 2019.
-The decrease resulted primarily from decreases in cash and cash equivalents of \$7.9 million and net loans of \$8.9 million, offset in part by increases in interest-bearing deposits in banks of \$7.7 million, investment securities available-for-sale of \$730,000 and loans held-for-sale of \$2.0 million.
+Total assets increased \$3.7 million, or 3.7%, to \$103.6 million at December 31, 2021 from \$99.9 million at December 31, 2020.
+The increase resulted primarily from increases in cash and cash equivalents of \$3.4 million and net loans of \$6.1 million, offset in part by decreases in interest-bearing deposits in banks of \$1.7 million, investment securities available-for-sale of \$721,000 and loans held-for-sale of \$3.2 million.